-- P 6.1 Proposals for the expansion of medical facilities will be supported. - P 6.2 Proposals that would result in the loss of sites and premises currently or last used for the provision of medical facilities will be resisted subject to the provisions in the HDPF.
-Alternative provision must be made within or adjoining the built-up area boundary of Henfield. - The range of health services available is valued by the community; and any expansion of these services would be supported.
+5.64 The range of health services available is valued by the community; and any expansion of these services would be supported.
 Whilst the Medical Centre has no current plans for extending its premises, intending to cope with the increasing demand by better use of the existing resources, any future enhancement of the facility would be supported.

-5.65 The community supports the establishment of a pharmacy at the Health Centre.
+5.65 The community supports the establishment of a pharmacy at the Medical Centre.